Why is it so important to learn different ways to say “yes” in French?

 C’est ça — that’s right

-You’re now well-armed with tons of positive French vocabulary.
+You’re now well-armed with tons of positive vocabulary to say “yes” in French.
 Don’t stop here, but keep on saying “yes” all the way to fluency!

 Camille Turner is an experienced freelance writer and ESL teacher.